Skip to main content

 1. General Liability Insurance

 Covers third-party bodily injury and property damage caused by your work.
 A homeowner trips over your tools.
 A refrigerant line leaks and damages drywall.
 A rooftop unit you installed falls through a compromised deck.
-GL pays for all of it — medical bills, property repair, legal defense.
+General liability can respond to claims involving medical bills, property repair, and legal defense.

 FL RequirementDBPR minimum: $100K liability.
 Real-world minimum: $1M/$2M.